 Sydney’s weather is surprisingly a lot more unpredictable than most would imagine.
 It’s not always sunny skies and warm air.
 While there are plenty of museums and galleries to visit on a rainy day, Sydney’s best attractions can be most enjoyed in the sun.
 For this ideal weather, it is best to visit in the warmer months between November and May.
 In November you can see the beautiful jacaranda trees starting to bloom and dress the sidewalks in their purple petals.
 Throughout the remaining summer months, you can be sure to have perfect outdoor-exploring and beach-going weather!

 What’s good to know about Sydney?

 Sydney is huge!
-The Greater Sydney Area is an impressive 12,367 square kilometres.
+The Greater Sydney Area is an impressive 12,367 square kilometers.
 Within that area are over one hundred different beaches, including the famous Bondi and Manly beaches.
-An hours train ride south can bring you to the Royal National Park or west to the Blue Mountains National Park for some great hiking.
+An hour’s train ride south can bring you to the Royal National Park or west to the Blue Mountains National Park for some great hiking.

 A quick ferry ride across the harbour can get you to the Taronga Zoo or Watsons Bay.
 The good news is that the majority of places in Sydney can be easily accessed by public transportation and, if you travel on a Sunday, even the most extensive travel will cost you $2.50 AUD for the entire day!